-

 (53)

-on the other hand, if you're under 30, like to cook and value quality this will be a lasting investment. be prepared to go to products other than 'saucepans' when scanning kitchen sites. you will have no reason to replace this saucepan!...Demeyere Essential5...Pros: quality, size, durability
+on the other hand, if you're under 30, like to cook and value quality this will be a lasting investment. be prepared to go to products other than 'saucepans' when scanning kitchen sites. you will have no reason to replace this saucepan!...Demeyere Essential5...Pros: quality, size, easy to clean

 Add to Bag -